|About Dance Council of North Texas

 Highlights of Programs

 Since 1995 DCNT has developed a wide range of annual dance programs designed to increase exposure and accessibility to dance.
 The following examples provide a brief summary of services.
-The Scholarship program awards $38,000 to 47 outstanding dance students to attend distinguished summer dance programs and 1 dance educator to attend professional development seminars.
+The Scholarship program awards $32,000 to 31 outstanding dance students to attend distinguished summer dance programs and 1 dance educator to attend professional development seminars.
 The Adaptive Dance programs provide dance classes to 800 individuals with special needs, senior citizens, and adults with neurological conditions at six locations throughout the metroplex.
-The Council partners with the Dallas Summer Musicals on the week-long National Tap Dance Celebration offering free public showcases nightly with performances by 35+ tap companies with total attendance reaching 2000.
-In a triple threat collaboration with the Town of Addison and SalsaDallas, DCNT offers salsa classes, dancing and performances at Vitruvian Salsa Festival outdoors at Vitruvian Park every Saturday in June and July to over 39,000 people of all ages.
+In a triple threat collaboration with the Town of Addison and SalsaDallas, DCNT offers salsa classes, dancing and performances at Vitruvian Salsa Festival outdoors at Vitruvian Park every Saturday in August to over 14,000 people of all ages.
 DCNT Youth Council offers professional dance education and performance opportunities to inner city schools reaching 1,000.
-For the past 19 years DCNT produced the Dance Planet Festival, the only festival of its kind, that builds community and provides accessibility through 30 free master classes, free performance showcase by 80 dance troupes, and 40 free Pilates workout sessions.
+For the past 21 years DCNT produced the Dance Planet Festival, the only festival of its kind, that builds community and provides accessibility through 18 free master classes, free performance showcase by 60 dance troupes, and 20 free Pilates workout sessions.
 Planet celebrates the diversity of dance in the North Texas community and in turn, expands artistic and cultural understanding reaching approximately 3,000.
-Held annually on Labor Day weekend at the Dallas City Performance Hall, Dallas DanceFest, an exhilarating three day festival, showcases excellence in dance and celebrates the outstanding contributions of distinguished leaders in the field.
+Held annually on Labor Day weekend at the Moody Performance Hall, Dallas DanceFest, an exhilarating two day festival, showcases excellence in dance.
+Dance Council Honors celebrates the outstanding contributions of distinguished leaders in the field.

 DCNT advocates for dance through our communication programs, at city and state levels, and at national conferences.
 The Council circulates DANCE!
 North Texas, an award winning publication featuring outstanding artistic, educational and cultural opportunities distributed quarterly to 13,700.
 CenterStage is a weekly electronic newsletter keeping the public informed on performances, jobs, auditions, etc. Our website, www.thedancecouncil.org is a haven for greater information about dance in North Texas.
 DCNT reached an unprecedented163,000 people in 2015!